MicrosoftDocs/sql-docs/azure-sql/database/database-export.md

 ## Considerations

 - For an export to be transactionally consistent, you must ensure either that no write activity is occurring during the export, or that you are exporting from a [transactionally consistent copy](database-copy.md) of your database.
 - If you are exporting to blob storage, the maximum size of a BACPAC file is 200 GB.
-To archive a larger BACPAC file, export to local storage.
+To archive a larger BACPAC file, export to local storage with SqlPackage.exe.
 - Exporting a BACPAC file to Azure premium storage using the methods discussed in this article is not supported.
 - Storage behind a firewall is currently not supported.
 - Immutable storage is currently not supported.